Virgin Media Broadband: Does It Measure Up in 2021?

 Apart from M500, each of the speeds listed can be acquired across a range of deals from broadband only to a bundle of Virgin Media services.
 The price of each, then, depends on which deal you want it with.
 For a full list of broadband prices see Virgin Media’s main page.
 Let’s take a closer look at them.

 This package gives download speeds of 108Mbps and upload speeds of 6Mbps.
-Only Virgin’s fourth-fastest package, it far exceeds the fastest speeds that other providers offer.
+This package far exceeds the fastest speeds that other providers offer - despite the fact that it is only the fourth-fastest Virgin Media broadband package available.
 It’s recommended on their website for busy households with between 5-9 devices using the internet at any given time.

 M200 gives customers astronomical speeds of 212Mbps for downloads and 12Mbps for uploads.
 This will suffice for households of more than 10 devices using the internet as they please all at once - not many households have needs that outstrip this, but yes, the speed-ceiling stretches yet further into the sky...

-This is the fastest speed available in Virgin’s ordinary packages and bundles, offering download speeds of 362Mbps and upload speeds of 35Mbps.
-Virgin is quite proud of stating that this is the fastest widely-available broadband package available on the UK market, and we’re not sure you could possibly have enough devices on the go to stretch it to its limits.
-If you manage to, let us know exactly what its limits are!
+This is the fastest speed of Virgin Media broadband available, with ordinary packages and bundles, offering download speeds of 362Mbps and upload speeds of 35Mbps.
+Virgin is quite proud of stating that this is the fastest widely-available broadband package available on the UK market, despite the fact that they don't seem to be promoting this package as prominently on their website, and we’re not sure you could possibly have enough devices on the go to stretch it to its limits.

 As we’ve mentioned before, M500 is available only with Virgin’s Ultimate Oomph bundle.
-We’re not sure anyone needs speeds this fast, but if you’re feeling extravagant and are interested in Virgin’s most comprehensive bundle then read more about it in our Virgin packages page (link coming soon!).
+We’re not sure anyone needs speeds this fast, but if you’re feeling extravagant and are interested in Virgin’s most comprehensive bundle then read more about it in our Virgin bundles page.

 The difference in terms of speed between Virgin packages and others on the market makes this section difficult.
 It’s pointless, for example, to compare other providers’ basic broadband package (usually around 11Mbps) to any of Virgin’s.
 Instead, we would say M50 bears more comparison with a standard fibre package, normally within a range of 35-38Mbps.